Soumya0190/Fabflix/README.md

 **mvn exec:java -Dexec.mainClass=main.java.SAXParserMovie**, **mvn exec:java -Dexec.mainClass=main.java.SAXParserActor**,
 and **mvn exec:java -Dexec.mainClass=main.java.SAXParserStar**
 Navigate to the Tomcat manager page on **http://localhost:8080/manager/html** which will now show the newly deployed project.
+These permission needed to be given to user:
-Click on it and you will see the project!
+GRANT EXECUTE ON PROCEDURE moviedb.addStar  TO mytestuser; GRANT EXECUTE ON PROCEDURE moviedb.addStarMovie  TO mytestuser; GRANT EXECUTE ON PROCEDURE moviedb.addStarInBatch  TO mytestuser; Click on it and you will see the project!

 ## Functionalities